leminhtuan2015/Today-I-Learn/game_engine_unity/unity_EventSystem.md

 ### Unity EventSystem

-* Clicking on the Button actually seems to be clicking through onto the scene => 2 event is trigged,
+* Clicking on the Button actually seems to be clicking through onto the scene => 2 event is trigged, resolved by below code

 ```c#
   // true if clicking on a GameObject